Universal bound on the Lyapunov spectrum of quantum master equations: Embedded classical master equation

 where $\left \langle\,\cdot\,,\cdot\,\right\rangle$ is the standard inner product in $\mathbb{C}^{d}$ and the off-diagonal elements are the sum over the corresponding matrix elements of the decoherence operators weighted by the canonical couplings:

-Before we continue some remarks are in order. \begin{itemize} \item In general the {\textquotedblleft}spectral flow{\textquotedblright} equations (\ref{ECME:unitary}), (\ref{ECME:cme}) do not provide a constructive method to solve (\ref{LPM:qme}) but are only a tool to analyze the kinematic properties of individual solutions.
-More precisely, the matrix elements of (\ref{ECME:rates}) depend upon the unitary evolution operator in (\ref{ECME:unitary}).
-The only general method to identify this latter one requires having first solved (\ref{LPM:qme}) for a given self-adjoint initial condition (\ref{ECME:init}).
-This also means that the family of matrices $\mathsf{U}(t)$ and $\mathsf{W}(t)$ depend upon the choice of initial conditions.
-In other words, the spectral flow equations play for the kinematic analysis of quantum master equations the same role as the current velocity formalism for the analysis of the Fokker-Planck equation \cite[\S~13]{NelE2001}. \item The derivation of (\ref{ECME:cme}) requires almost-everywhere differentiability of eigenvalues and eigenvectors of families of self-adjoint operators satisfying (\ref{LPM:qme}).
+Before continuing, some remarks are in order. \begin{itemize} \item In general, the {\textquotedblleft}spectral flow{\textquotedblright} equations (\ref{ECME:unitary}), (\ref{ECME:cme}) do not provide a constructive method for solving (\ref{LPM:qme}) but are only a tool to analyze the kinematic properties of individual solutions.
+More precisely, the matrix elements of (\ref{ECME:rates}) depend on the unitary evolution operator in (\ref{ECME:unitary}).
+The only general method to identify the latter requires first solving (\ref{LPM:qme}) for a given self-adjoint initial condition (\ref{ECME:init}).
+This also means that the families of matrices $\mathsf{U}(t)$ and $\mathsf{W}(t)$ depend on the choice of the initial conditions.
+In other words, the spectral flow equations play the same role for the kinematic analysis of quantum master equations as the current velocity formalism plays for the kinematic analysis of the Fokker-Planck equation \cite[\S~13]{NelE2001}. \item The derivation of (\ref{ECME:cme}) requires almost-everywhere differentiability of eigenvalues and eigenvectors of families of self-adjoint operators satisfying (\ref{LPM:qme}).
 Mathematically, any solution $\mathscr{x}(t)$ of a linear differential equation with respect to a real variable $t$ can be analytically continued to a unique holomorphic function of the independent variable:

 As a consequence, we can analytically continue self-adjoint solutions of (\ref{LPM:qme}) to matrix valued holomorphic functions